 Caption: Mdm Song (right) posing for a candid shot with TOUCH staff Ms Tracy Lee (left).

-When 84-year-old Mdm Song Ah Thai went for her right hip replacement surgery due to Osteoarthritis in September last year, she was worried about her condition and suffered sleepless nights.
-Living alone in her four-room flat in Ang Mo Kio, Mdm Song wondered if she could still take care of herself on her own at home.
+When 85-year-old Mdm Song Ah Thai went for her right hip replacement surgery due to Osteoarthritis in September 2018, she was worried about her condition and suffered from anxiety, depression and sleepless nights.
+Living alone in her flat in Ang Mo Kio, Mdm Song wondered if she could still take care of herself on her own at home.

 “Thankfully, I remembered that TOUCH could help old people like me.
 My friend Tracy, who became my friend when she came knocking at my door one day to join TOUCH’s activities, had told me about it,” said Mdm Song.

-Caption: Mdm Song is now a regular face at [email protected] 433.
+Caption: Mdm Song is now a regular face at TOUCHpoint@AMK 433

 Not giving up

-Mdm Song was then referred by the hospital to TOUCH Home Care (THC) for further support.
-Due to her mobility constraints, Mdm Song received help in having her meals delivered at her doorstep, keeping her home clean, going for medical appointments and receiving home therapy to strengthen her muscles.
+Mdm Song then sought help from TOUCH Home Care (THC) for further support.
+Due to her mobility constraints, Mdm Song received help in having her meals delivered at her doorstep, having her home cleaned, being accompanied for medical appointments and receiving home therapy to strengthen her muscles.
 THC’s team continued to encourage her to take small steps to regain her independence.

 Meanwhile, Ms Tracy Lee, TOUCH’s coordinator for the Community Befriending Programme, continued to reach out to Mdm Song.
 “It took several attempts before Mdm Song felt confident to walk on her own.
 I could tell she really wanted to be out there and not stuck at home.
 She just needed a nudge and some encouragement,” said Ms Lee.